-Kayaking with Kids in Kayin State Burma
+Kayaking with Kids in Myanmar’s Kayin State

-Isabelle Demenge, author of children’s travel books, recently traveled to Kayin State, Myanmar with her husband and three young sons.
+Isabelle Demenge, author of children’s travel books, traveled to Kayin State, Myanmar with her husband and three young sons.
 Isabelle gave us feedback about what made this vacation a family friendly tour.
 Her upcoming books about traveling with kids in Cambodia, Sri Lanka and Myanmar will be part of her Leap and Hop series of books.

 Our guide, Nina, was unbelievable!
 First of all, she was a super cheerful person and very forward thinking.
 Even though she has no kids of her own, she anticipated things like “this is where you should go to the bathroom.”
 Nina was also enthusiastic about the book for which I was researching about how to travel with children in Myanmar and family friendly tours in general.
 She gave me names of bookstores in Yangon and made it her personal mission to push my books.

 The driver, Mr. So, was amazing also.
 Both Nina and Mr. So went far beyond expectations.
 It’s all the little intentions that mattered when traveling with kids.
 What we really liked and why I am satisfied with Lightfoot’s (our travel agent) booking services and Khiri Travel’s child friendly tour is the things which made our trip not cookie cutter type.

 We went kayaking in Kayin State with the entire family.
 Khiri Travel Myanmar has the whole thing set up for their guests and it was very special.
 There was a small pond with little Burmese kids playing in rubber tubes, jumping into the water and having fun.
 It was amazing because there’s even a little restaurant there from where Khiri Travel organizes their kayak tours.